peterkaptein/realtimeinteractionsPOC/README.md

         <p><input type="text" data-binding="firstname"><input type="text" data-binding="lastname"></p>
     </div>`

-    // This will inject the HTML into our parent component return component.injectIntoTargetElement(html);
+    // This will create and return a Dom-object and inject the HTML into our parent component return component.injectIntoTargetElement(html);
 }